jadupl2/jadupl2.github.io/_pages/install.md

 ```

 ## The Setup script
+Whether you are installing a SADMIN client or server, they both need “python3” and the “lsb_release”
+command installed.
+So the first thing the setup script will do, is to verify that they are installed,
+if there not the setup script will be installed them.
+If it’s not able to installed them, you will
+be notified and the script will terminate.
+{: .text-justify}

 The setup script will ask some questions regarding your environment.
 Your answers are store in
 the [SADMIN configuration file]( {% post_url 2021-04-26-sadmin-cfg %}) ($SADMIN/cfg/sadmin.cfg).
 This
 configuration file is used by the web interface and by the SADMIN tools scripts.
 The scripts you